zaps166/QMPlay2/README.md

 Building package RPM, DEB or any other - look at Arch Linux PKGBUILD:
 >https://aur.archlinux.org/cgit/aur.git/tree/PKGBUILD?h=qmplay2

-QMPlay2 uses the external software - "youtube-dl", so "youtube-dl" should be as optional package in package manager.
+QMPlay2 uses the external software for some YouTube videos - "youtube-dl", so it should be as optional package in package manager.